Aaron Donald: College career

 As a true freshman in 2010, Donald played in all 13 games as a reserve defensive end for the Pittsburgh Panthers.
 He recorded 11 tackles, including three for loss, and two sacks.

-In 2011, as a sophomore, Donald moved into the starting lineup and turned in a breakout campaign.
+As a sophomore in 2011, Donald moved into the starting lineup and turned in a breakout campaign.
 He recorded 47 tackles, including 16 for loss, 11 sacks, and a forced fumble while being named a second-team All-Big East Conference selection.

 As a junior in 2012, Donald recorded 64 tackles, including 18.5 for loss, 5.5 sacks, and a forced fumble, earning first-team All-Big East honors.

-In his senior season, Donald became one of the most productive defensive players in the entire NCAA.
+As a senior in 2013, Donald became one of the most productive defensive players in the entire NCAA.
 He posted 59 tackles, including a career best 28.5 for loss, 11 sacks, and four forced fumbles.
 Donald was named the ACC Defensive Player of the Year and was a unanimous All-American.